pulyaevskiy/firebase-functions-interop/README.md

   sdk: '>=1.20.1 <2.0.0'

 dependencies:
-  firebase_functions_interop: ^0.0.1 # Firebase Functions bindings
+  # Firebase Functions bindings

-dev_dependencies:
+  firebase_functions_interop: ^0.0.1
-  # NodeJS bindings required to compile a nice-looking JS file for Node.
+  # Node bindings required to compile a nice-looking JS file for Node.
   # Also provides access to globals like `require` and `exports`.
   node_interop: ^0.0.1